Everything you need to know as a first-time student.

-You will receive all course notes as well as access to online teaching facilities, the QUT Library and QUT Law Library.
+You will receive access to online teaching facilities, the QUT Library and QUT Law Library.

 Before you register, we recommend reading the accreditation requirements and checking course prerequisites to determine the appropriate mediation course for your needs.
 The accreditation requirements will only be satisfied by 100% class attendance.

 If you want to mediate in a civil area of law, you should become a nationally accredited mediator under the national accreditation scheme, set out by the Mediator Standards Board.

 Once you have completed these two courses and passed your national assessment, you can apply to become a national accredited mediator with an accrediting body such as the Bar Association, Queensland Law Society, Australian Mediation Association or Resolution Institute.